JTHCode/TrieBench/thought_process.md

 ## Notes: ##
 - Using slots and lazy children assignment in Trie classes for memory efficiency
 - Using "fanout_switch" in Compressed Trie that optimizes switching from a list to a dictionary for holding children whenever the fanout switch amount is reached
-- URL generation uses realistic probablity for elements of the URL like sub domain, TLD, scheme and path; based off of data from https://w3techs.com/technologies
+- URL generation uses realistic probablity for elements of the URL like sub domain, TLD, scheme and path
+- LPC batching us is used in both trie classes to make insertion and deletion faster